CCMS-UCSD/GNPS_Workflows/feature-based-molecular-networking/README.md

 The feature table should include columns with the following header:

-FEATURE_ID
+1. FEATURE_ID
-RT
+2. RT
-PEPMASS
+3. PEPMASS
-MaxIntensity
+4. MaxIntensity

-All sample headers are suffixed with a ".d".
+All sample headers are not including the file format extension ".d" (DDA) or ".tdf" (PASEF)

 ### Progenesis